befair/solomon-board/doc-dev/source/install.rst

   $ gcc --version
   $ make -v

-If the compiller is missing, download and install it.
+If the compiler is missing, download and install it.
 .. sourcecode:: bash
   $ sudo apt-get update
   $ sudo apt-get upgrade